 Objectives

-How we Helped Create an Income Statement
+How We Helped Create a Tableau Income Statement

-Initially the requirement was to provide a financial income statement, but as we started working through things, the requirements started growing and getting more detailed.
+Initially, the requirement was to provide a financial income statement, but as we started working through things, the requirements started growing and getting more detailed.

 In the second attempt, we tried to source the monthly transaction roll up tables provided by the ERP; however, this gave us account level summaries rather than transaction level detail.
 Blending was still used to get the previous year and budget data.
 Once again, it took long to refresh the views.